Mobile · Multi-Platform · FinTech Experian · 2023–2024

 • Typography Scale

-Type system anchored to Experian's brand fonts with mobile-optimised sizing and line-height
+Type system anchored to Experian's brand fonts with mobile-optimised sizing

 • Component Library